staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/basics/postman-basics.md

     url:  "https://academy.postman.com/getting-started-with-postman-2212"
 ---

-This section covers the core capabilities of Postman that help you send API requests, share your work with others, and use Postman in your API development workflow.
-You'll also learn how to navigate within Postman to find the API-first tools you need.
+This section covers the basic features of Postman that help you send API requests, share your work with others, and use Postman in your API-first workflows.
+You'll also learn how to navigate within Postman to find the API tools you need.

 ## Contents